shohne/CarND-Kidnapped-Vehicle-Project/report.md

 2. Prediction;
 3. Update state;

 All these 3 steps are in the file **src/particle_filter.cpp**.
-The *initialization* is on method **init**.
-There, we set the number of particle filters in **100** and equals weights for each particle.
-We set random gaussian generators used to sample (x,y) and theta variables for each particle filter.
+The *initialization* can be found in method **init**.
+There, the number of particles is set in **100** and equal weights for each particle is given.
+Random gaussian generators are used for sample (x,y) and theta variables for each particle filter.

 The **prediction** method predicts the next position (x,y) and theta for a given elapse time (since last update).
-In essence, We apply the movement model to each particle filter considering gaussian noise.
+In essence, the movement model is applied to each particle filter considering gaussian noise.

 The last step takes place in **updateWeights** and **resample** methods.
-The ideia is verify probability for each particle filter given a set of observations (distance between vehicle and landmarks).
-In **resample**, We discard particles with low weight (low probability) replacing it for particles with high weights (high probability).
+The ideia is to verify the probability for each particle filter given a set of observations (distance between vehicle and landmarks).
+In **resample**, particles with low weight (low probability) are rejected and replaced by particles with high weights (high probability).